image

 Back to top

 To put it simply, we must breath clean air and eat nutritious foods to nurture a strong 'immune system'.
-Maintaining a healthy body and mind, and a calm, yet highly energized, informed and engaged advocacy for justice, equity, and sustainability takes a strong will and focus –a passion, and the rewards are great.
+Maintaining a healthy body and mind, and a calm, yet highly energized, well informed and engaged advocacy for justice, equity, and sustainability takes a strong will and focus –a passion, and the rewards are great.

 First, Health Matters!